knative/docs/docs/eventing/samples/writing-event-source-easy-way/README.md

             - containerPort: 8080
     ```

-3. Because the SinkBinding has not yet been created, you will see an error message, because the `K_SINK` environment variable is not yet injected:
+1. Because the SinkBinding has not yet been created, you will see an error message, because the `K_SINK` environment variable is not yet injected:

     ```bash
     $ kubectl logs node-heartbeats-deployment-9ffbb644b-llkzk
+    ```

+    ```bash
     Sink URL is undefined
     Emitting event #1
     Error during event post
     TypeError [ERR_INVALID_ARG_TYPE]: The "url" argument must be of type string.
 Received type undefined
     ```

-4. Create the SinkBinding object:
+1. Create the SinkBinding object:

     ```yaml
     apiVersion: sources.knative.dev/v1